twilio/twilio-webchat-react-app/README.md

 **Setup**

 1. Add the following entry to the `.env` file.
-This is also described in the `.env.sample` file.
     ```
     REACT_APP_EMAIL_TRANSCRIPT_ENABLED=true
     ```